withastro/starlight/docs/src/content/docs/guides/overriding-components.md

 ## Extend a built-in component

-You can add some UI to your site without completely replacing Starlight’s default UI by extending a built-in component.
+You can build with Starlight’s default UI components just as you would with your own: importing and rendering them in your own custom components.
+This allows you to keep all of Starlight's basic UI within your design, while adding extra UI alongside them.

-To extend a built-in component, import and render it in your custom component.
-In this example, we render a custom e-mail link and then also render the default `SocialLinks` component:
+The example below shows a custom component that renders an e-mail link along with the default `SocialLinks` component:

 ```astro {4,8}
 ---